khenidak/kubernetes-dev-on-azure/for-you.md

 Probably the most icky part of contribution is navigating and using the ./hack/ scripts.
 But there is a method to the madness.
 Instead of describing them, let talk- through some - why they are needed:

 1. *api-server* exposes REST with JSON,Protobuff and YAML endpoint (yes it performs protocol negotiation for every request).
 Node->api-master uses protobuff only.
 For that reason everytime types are updated you will need to run update-generated-protobuf* family of scripts.
 2. Kubernetes does not use the default golang JSON libs, instead it uses a custom library that generates objects graph as code (instead of generating at runtime and maintain LRU cache).
-For that reason everytime types are updated you will need to run update-codegen* family of scripts.
+For that reason everytime types are updated you will need to run update-codecgen* family of scripts.
 3. All the api/ref/swagger docs are generated via updated-*-docs.
 4. Bazel build files (this BUILD files in each directory) has thier own update-bazel script, You will need to verify that your test packages are in Bazel files.
 5. gofmt, golint, goevt have thier own scripts.